Tax

 (ii) did not earn more than EUR 2 m (its equivalent in PLN) of income (revenue) from sales, including output VAT if applicable, in the preceding fiscal year.

-Portugal Taxable result is taxed at the general rate of 21% (reduced tax rate of 17% applies to the first € 25,000 of taxable profits assessed by small and medium-sized enterprises).
-Companies’ resident in Madeira or Azores are taxed at the general rate of 14.7% (reduced tax rate of 11.9% applies to the first € 25,000 of taxable profits assessed by small and medium-sized enterprises).
+Portugal Taxable result is taxed at the general rate of 21% (reduced tax rate of 17% applies to the first € 50,000 of taxable profits assessed by small and medium-sized enterprises).
+Companies’ resident in Madeira or Azores are taxed at the general rate of 14.7% (reduced tax rate of 11.9% applies to the first € 50,000 of taxable profits assessed by small and medium-sized enterprises).
 A Municipal Surcharge up to 1.5% may be added over the taxable profit.
 Also, a state surcharge up to 9% may be added on the part of taxable profits over € 1,500,000.

 Singapore 17%

 New regulation introduces a definition of "micro-taxpayer" applicable to businesses (natural persons or legal entities) with annual revenue (income) not exceeding EUR 49.790,- (ie the amount of the turnover mandatory for the VAT registration).
 Various beneficial tax conditions apply to this group of taxpayers, such as more beneficial conditions of tax loss deduction, or simplified depreciation rules.
-It shall be noted that the status of a "micro-taxpayer" can be acquired for the first time for the tax period beginning not earlier than 1 January 2021.

-Spain Current rate: 25%
+Spain Current rate: 25% (for entities whose net turnover

-Newly incorporated entities may apply a reduced Corporate Income Tax rate of 15% applicable in the first two years in which they generate positive taxable income.
+the first two years in which they generate positive

 United Arab Emirates There is currently no corporate tax for legal entities generally.
 However, the UAE has announced the introduction of federal corporate tax (“CT”) on the net profits of certain businesses (with limited exemptions applying).
 CT will be applicable on financial years starting on or after 1 July 2023 with a standard rate of 9%, and a 0% tax rate for taxable profits up to AED 375,000 to support small businesses and startups. .